verilog-to-routing/vtr-verilog-to-routing/doc/src/utils/fasm.rst

 ---------------------------------------------

-In many cases there are parameters that need to be passed directly from the eblif input to the FASM file.
+In many cases there are parameters that need to be passed directly from the input :ref:`vpr_eblif_file` to the FASM file.
 These can be passed into a FASM feature via the "fasm_params" key.
 Note that care must be taken to have the "fasm_params" metadata be attached to pb_type that the packer uses, the pb_type with the blif_model= ".subckt".

 The "fasm_params" value is a newline separated list of FASM features to eblif parameters.
 Example:

 .. code-block:: xml